 Another LP interviewee also explained that in some situations, the decision to initiate a continuation fund is driven by external considerations of the GP.
-277 For example, the fund could be used to receive management fees for an extended period, to cash out departing partners, or to help the GP to meet a specific carry hurdle rate and therefore collect the 20% carried interest following the completion of that specific transaction.

-The decision to initiate a continuation fund in those cases is driven by structural issues that are distinct from the fairness opinions, and as one LP interviewee noted, he does not see how a fairness opinion would help the other LPs in these situations.278
+For example, the fund could be used to receive management fees for an extended period or to help the GP to meet a specific carry hurdle rate and therefore collect the 20% carried interest following the completion of that specific transaction.
+The decision to initiate a continuation fund in those cases is driven by structural issues that are distinct from the fairness opinions, and as one LP interviewee noted, he does not see how a fairness opinion would help the other LPs in these situations.
+282

-While the SEC places trust in fairness and valuation opinions, market participants (especially on the LP side) remain more skeptical.279 In their view, these opinions are of little value, worth only the paper they are written on.280
+While the SEC places trust in fairness and valuation opinions, market participants (especially on the LP side) remain more skeptical.283 In their view, these opinions are of little value, worth only the paper they are written on.284